 - 1. Short Title

 - 2. Interpretation

 - 3. Rehabilitated persons and spent convictions

 - 4. Effects of rehabilitation

 - 5. Rehabilitation periods for particular sentences

 - 6. The rehabilitation period applicable to a conviction

 - 7. Limitations of rehabilitations

 - 8. Defamation

+- 8A.
+Protection afforded to spent cautions

 - 9. Unauthorised disclosure of spent convictions

+- 9A.
+Unauthorised disclosure of spent cautions

 - 10. Legal proceedings

-- 11. Commencement

-REHABILITATION OF OFFENDERS ORDINANCE 2009
+REHABILITATION OF OFFENDERS ORDINANCE 2019